-This is beneficial if you are taking many medications and need a thorough check as to whether LDN will be suitable for you - before going to the expense of getting a private GP consultation.
+This is not free, but is beneficial if you are taking many medications and need a thorough check as to whether LDN will be suitable for you - before going to the expense of getting a private GP consultation.
 This is very valuable in cancer where complex regimens are used, or where you are already taking herbal medicines.